lindongsen/essence-of-AI-engineering/prompt_hub/context/file.md

 ### Temporary File Utilization

+For the storage location of temporary files, refer to Section "File/Folder Security".

 - Save results to temporary files when not all tool output needs attention
 - Read partial content from temporary files for inspection
 - Promptly clean up temporary resources after inspection completion